Guillemdb/FractalAI/README.md

 ## Installation

-This code release relies aims for simplicity and self-explainability.
+This code release aims for simplicity and self-explainability.
-So it should be pretty straightforward to run in Python 3.
+It should be pretty straightforward to run in Python 3.
 Python 2 is not supported.

 It only needs numpy and [gym["atari"]](https://github.com/openai/gym), although we also recommend installing the Jupyter Notebook for running the example.